 Paul Holman, Director of Emergency Management Ambulance Victoria says that improving community disaster preparedness involves creativity.
 Communities must "imagine the unimaginable" (Fraser et al 2019) to share responsibility for acting and responding.
 This project explores how creativity might better prepare urban communities to respond to the climate crisis.
 Comprising a multidisciplinary team from the humanities, engineering, and urban studies, the project focuses on Refuge (2016-2021) – a six-year program hosted by City of Melbourne's Arts House.
 Refuge put art at the centre of preparing for climate-related disaster by partnering artists with experts from Australian Red Cross, State Emergency Services (SES), Emergency Management Victoria (EMV), University of Melbourne, and local community organisations.

-This project will aggregate and catalogue the many materials Refuge has generated across scores of live events and preparatory and post-event workshops.
-This archive of images, videos, interviews, surveys, and field notes will demonstrate how creativity:
+This project aggregated and catalogued the many materials Refuge has generated across scores of live events and preparatory and post-event workshops.
+This archive of images, videos, interviews, surveys, and field notes demonstrated how creativity:

 Team